Gary's favourite WW Freestyle™ recipe as seen on Studio 10

 12 natural almonds, coarsely chopped

-Place the chicken breasts into a sous vide vacuum bag and season with salt and pepper, add lime leaves, 2 teaspoons of olive oil and seal.
+Place the chicken breasts into a sous vide vacuum bag and season with salt and pepper, add lime leaves, 2 teaspoon of olive oil and seal.
 Cook in a water bath at 64⁰C for 1 hour.
 Alternatively poach chicken in just simmering water seasoned with salt, pepper, lime leaves and oil for 5 minutes.
 Turn off the heat and stand in poaching liquid for 15 minutes.

 Blanch the coriander leaves in boiling water for 20 seconds then refresh in iced water.
 Drain well and squeeze to remove excess water.
 Place the blanched coriander leaves, ginger and garlic into a small food processor.
 Add ¼ teaspoon salt, young coconut flesh and coconut water.